 When we perceive ourselves as responsible for solving anything – from a mini fashion crisis to the apparent finality of death – we are tacitly acknowledging that the ego, and not the Holy Spirit, is the architect of happiness and peace.
 Only guilt and fear can follow from that premise.

-A Course in Miracles might be understood as a simple means by which we restore to the mind its power of decision, by making clear to it how simple decision is.
+A Course in Miracles might be understood as a simple means by which we restore to the mind its power of decision, by making clear to it how simple decision actually is.

 Reality proceeds from its Creator as surely as a snowflake seeks a surface on which to rest, and just as peacefully, just as naturally.
 We are not responsible for it.
 I do not make the snow, nor the sun that plays across it, nor the prismatic light show that follows.
-I merely choose to give attention to it, and joy is the natural result.
+I merely choose to give attention to the whole of it, and joy is the natural result.

 So it is with God and Creation.
 We do not make it.
 We simply say yes to it and it is given to us, whole and sparkling and pure.
 We choose the Holy Spirit.